yjyoo3312/TVQ-VAE/README.md

 [CelebA](https://drive.google.com/drive/folders/1ZOgq3ubIAvYcAwEfACjJpA4S4P7M74mg?usp=sharing), [CIFAR10](https://drive.google.com/drive/folders/1XtTRgVhjZsx3FPTUxnuK2vLimHOIHq2o?usp=sharing)

 ### Reference
-We refer the pytorch implementation of [VQ-VAE](https://github.com/ritheshkumar95/pytorch-vqvae) as our baseline code.
-We appreciate the sharing.
+We acknowledge and appreciate the sharing of the PyTorch implementation of VQ-VAE available at this [link](https://github.com/ritheshkumar95/pytorch-vqvae), which serves as the baseline code for our work.

 ## Image Generation - Transformer

-This example tests the proposed TVQ-VAE for image generation combined with [taming-transformer](https://github.com/CompVis/taming-transformers).
+This example evaluates the proposed TVQ-VAE for image generation in conjunction with the [taming-transformer](https://github.com/CompVis/taming-transformers).

 ### Dataset

-We follow the equivalent dataset settings to those in taming transformer repo.
-Our code tests facesHQ.
-Hence, following the [repository](https://github.com/CompVis/taming-transformers), download CelebHQ and FFHQ datasets and configure the datasets as instructed.
+We adhere to the dataset configurations equivalent to those specified in the taming transformer repository.
+Our code focuses on testing facesHQ.
+Therefore, following the instructions provided in the [repository](https://github.com/CompVis/taming-transformers), please download the CelebHQ and FFHQ datasets and configure the datasets accordingly.

 ### Training

-You can test our code with
+You can test our code from

 ```
 python3 main.py --base configs/faceshq_transformer_tvq.yaml -t True --gpus 1 --max_epochs 12